Is Your Startup Safe from Cyber Attacks?

 Identify Your Weaknesses

 The best way to protect your startup is to identify where it’s most vulnerable.
-Attacks come in various forms, such as phishing, malware, viruses, distributed denial of service (DDoS) and other malicious software.
+Attacks come in various forms, such as phishing, malware, viruses, distributed denial of service (DDoS), and other malicious software.

 Hackers always look for weak spots in your security so they can exploit them.
 That’s why you must identify which areas of your business are most vulnerable and most likely to be attacked so that you can take proper precautions.

 That way you’ll be able to get one step ahead of the attackers and implement cybersecurity monitoring and detection to spot and prevent attacks, as well as possible breaches.
-After all, by tending to your startup’s weak spots, you’ll be able to protect it more efficiently.
+After all, by tending to your startup’s weak spots, you’ll be able to protect them more efficiently.

 Update Your Devices Regularly